Back and Pelvic Girdle Pain in Pregnancy and Postpartum Blog

 This is a great exercise to start during pregnancy and continue throughout your life because it works on your deep core and the coordination of these muscles.
 When your core is not working properly it can contribute to organ prolapse (of the bladder, uterus or rectum), problems with incontinence (urine and feces), and painful intercourse.

 This is a good exercise also if you have a diastasis rectus abdominis, or DRA.
 If you have a DRA you will notice a bulging or doming of your abdominals especially when you lift your head.
-If you have a DRA and this feels uncomfortable/too stressful on hands and knees then do it on your side, sitting, or standing.

 Whenever you are in one position too long you have not been moving your low back, pelvis and hips.
 Keep this exercise in mind as you can usually find a position to do it and your muscles will thank you!